-This weeks weather had me thinking about the clients and family friends of mine currently experiencing one of the inconvenient things that come along with ageing as a woman.
+This weeks weather had me thinking about the clients and family friends of mine currently experiencing one of the many fun things that come along with ageing as a woman.
 Menopause.
 Particularly, hot flushes in over 30 degree heat.

-While ageing brings on new opportunities, I can only imagine how difficult it must be to go through menopause especially when the experience varies for so many people.
-I’ve had clients breezing through it and others struggling so hard with it that they’re constantly packing over night bags of extra clothing to change into because they’re sweating through their outfits.
+While ageing brings on new opportunities, I can only imagine how difficult it must be to go through menopause especially, when the experience varies for so many people.
+I’ve had clients breezing through it with very little symptoms and others struggling so hard with it that they’re constantly packing over night bags of extra clothing in their cars to change into because they’re sweating through their outfits.

 Sadly, for many, menopause can be a real pain in the backside and a serious style curse.
-I’m here to lift some of that burden and cover some issues you might be facing like fabric choice, clothing fit and how to layer properly so you still look chic and that sweat glistens like a gorgeous dewy finish foundation.
+I’m here to lift some of that burden and cover some issues you might be facing when dressing for menopause; like fabric choice, clothing fit and how to layer properly so you still look chic and that sweat glistens like a gorgeous dewy finish foundation.

 Now I must say – I’m not menopausal and haven’t yet experienced the joy of ‘change of life’ as some call it.
-But after Styling clients for this exact time in their life, for quite a long time, I’m happy to advise you that the next time you have a hot flush it will be a little less traumatic.
+But after Styling clients for this exact time in their life, for quite a long time, I’m happy to advise you that the next time you have a hot flush it will be a little less traumatic – style wise.

 WHAT FABRIC SHOULD I WEAR DURING MENOPAUSE?